The easiest way to get a $7,500 tax credit for an electric vehicle? Consider leasing.

 Last year's Inflation Reduction Act provided a federal tax credit of up to $7,500 to use toward an EV.
 Under the rules, a dealer can apply that credit to any leased electric vehicle, no matter where it's made, to reduce a customer's monthly payment.

 For buyers, only EVs made in North America qualify for the full tax credit.
-And only 10 of the 49 electric vehicles for sale in the United States this year meet that requirement.
-Even then, the EV must contain certain percentages of battery parts from the United States or countries with which it has a trade deal for the buyer to receive a full $7,500 credit.
+Only 10 of the 49 electric vehicles for sale in the United States this year meet that requirement.
+Even then, the EV must contain certain percentages of battery parts from the U.S. or countries with which it has a trade deal for the buyer to receive a full $7,500 credit.

 The Treasury Department says that in establishing the tax credit, Congress classified leased — but not purchased — EVs as "commercial" vehicles.
 Under the law, commercial vehicles are exempt from the North America manufacturing and battery-content requirements.
 The result is that people who lease enjoy a much wider selection of EVs that qualify for the $7,500 credit.